-Neither robot is allowed to cross the goal box area, i.e. the defending goal keeper is not allowed to leave the goal area as well as the attacking striker is not allowed to enter it.
+Neither robot is allowed to cross the goal box area, i.e. the defending goal keeper is not allowed to leave the goal area and the attacking striker is not allowed to enter it.
 In one run the same robot of one team has to perform both roles of the goal keeper and the striker of its team.